 An expert advocate is full of both love and reason.
 That’s why love and reason go hand-in-hand for us.
 We want you to be the most loving, kind, and calm advocate you can imagine.
 We also want you to be the most intelligent, rational, and informed advocate you can imagine.

 The more pro-life people there are intelligently talking about abortion with love and kindness, the faster we can cultivate a pro-life society that uniformly rejects abortion.
 That’s why we want you to be unafraid to confidently take on every opportunity you have to discuss abortion — and even create opportunities for yourself!

 We make new posts all the time.
-We share them on this site, on Facebook, and on Instagram.
+We share them on this site, on Facebook, on Instagram, and on Twitter.
 Each post shows a short snippet of one possible conversation about abortion.
 There’s one pro-life character who features in all of our posts: